Why should dance teachers use a lesson plan?

-Dance teachers often fall into two camps when it comes to their dance lesson plans – there are those who take the “do it on the fly” approach and those are the “write every word out” types.
+Dance teachers often fall into two camps when it comes to their dance lesson plans – there are those who take the “do it on the fly” approach and those who are the “write every word out” types.
 I’ve definitely been on both sides when it comes to my own planning.
 As an experienced teacher, I can “wing it” when needed.
 But in my experience, a good dance lesson plan is the most effective way to ensure that my students are progressing all year long.
-And not only is it good my students, but a setting up a solid plan upfront also makes my life easier!
-Spending a few hours on dance lesson plans for each class at the beginning of the year means that I don’t have to stress about making up exercises and combos on the fly or spend hours working on my classes each week.
+When I take the time to plan lessons in advance, I ensure that I have clear learning goals for the year and an efficient path to reach them.

-Don’t think short term.
+I always recommend starting your dance lesson plans by looking at your learning goals for the entire year.
 To keep your students progressing, you need to think ahead.
 Too often, however, our dance lesson planning process focuses on the short term.
-We think about the current unit, the next lesson, or getting through the week.
-For more effective lessons, however, I challenge teachers to consider these questions before they start planning: Where do you want your students to be at the end of your dance season?
-Picture your students giving their best recital performance or rocking their exams:
+We think about the current unit, tomorrow’s lesson, or getting through the week.
+For more effective lessons, however, I challenge teachers to consider this question before they start planning: Where do you want your students to be at the end of your dance season?
+A good way to figure that out is to picture your students giving their best recital performance or rocking their exams:

 - For a list of foundational technique skills that are important for dancers in nearly every dance genre and style, check out this blog post.